comboshreddies/kubectl-tks/README.md

 3) mkdir  ~/.tks
 4) copy sequences.json to ~/.tks/

+kubectl-tks should be installable via krew plugin too.

 # purpose
 One can easily make a shell script to execute some command on each pod/container in parallel, then gather results.